Overview of Diffie-Hellman

 Important

-To change the keys-ipsec0 file so that only the root user can read or edit the file, perform the following command after creating the file:
+file so that only the root user can read or edit the file, perform the following command after creating the file: chmod 600 /etc/sysconfig/network-scripts/keys-ipsec0

-The next example shows the specific configuration for the phase 1 connection to the remote host.
-The file is named X.X.X.X.conf (X.X.X.X is replaced with the IP address of the remote IPsec router).
-Note that this file is automatically generated once the IPsec tunnel is activated and should not be edited directly.
+is replaced with the IP address of the remote IPsec router).
+Note that this file is automatically generated once the IPsec tunnel is activated and should not be edited directly.;

 remote X.X.X.X